telerik/winforms-docs/controls/pageview/upgrading-to-radpageview.md

 ##

->important This article is valid for Telerik UI for for WinForms versions prior to **R2 2011 SP1** version inclusive.
+>important This article is valid for Telerik UI for WinForms versions prior to **R2 2011 SP1** version inclusive.
 The *Upgrade Tool* can be used only if started from the **Smart Tag** of the obsolete controls.
 Since these controls have been removed in **R3 2011** version, their respective **Upgrade Tools** are not available as well.
 In case you want to use the tools, please upgrade/downgrade to **R2 2011 SP1 (v2011.2.11.831)** version.
 >

 Since **R2 2010** several brand new controls were released, as successors of older and not that optimized controls.
 These are: